Episcopal Diocese of Western Michigan

 The first bishop of the diocese was George D. Gillespie.
 Robert R. Gepert, was elected on October 19, 2001, and was consecrated as the 8th diocesan bishop on April 27, 2002.
 His episcopacy, which spanned 11 years, concluded with his retirement in 2013.
 Whayne M. Hougland, Jr., was elected as the 9th diocesan bishop in September 2013.
 Hougland was suspended in June 2019 after admitting to an extra-marital affair.
 Hougland resigned his position as bishop on July 1, 2021.
 The Rt.
 Rev. Skip Adams, a retired bishop of Central New York, served the Diocese in the capacity of assisting bishop on an interim basis.
-Bishop Prince Singh now presides as Bishop of the Dioceses of Western and Eastern Michigan.
+Bishop Prince Singh presided as Bishop of the Dioceses of Western and Eastern Michigan until accusations of domestic violence.